Alto (high-speed rail): Alto's average speed

-With the route from Toronto to Montreal via Ottawa being approximately 610 km long, Alto high-speed trains will make the 3-hour trip at an average speed of approximately 196 km/h including stops at stations.This is a slower and longer trip compared to that in a study done by Via Rail, which estimated a Toronto–Montreal trip time of 2 hours 15 minutes and corresponding average speed of 271 km/h (assuming a maximum speed of 350 km/h).

-For comparison, Amtrak's Acela service operates at an average speed of 132 km/h between New York City and Washington, D.C. (its fastest segment), while SNCF Voyageurs operates a TGV service at an average speed of 279 km/h between the Reims area and the Metz-Nancy region.
+With the route from Toronto to Montreal via Ottawa being approximately 610 km long, Alto high-speed trains would make the 3 hour 7 minutes trip at an average speed of approximately 196 kph including stops at stations.
+For comparison, Amtrak's Acela service operates at an average speed of 132 kph between New York City and Washington, D.C. (its fastest segment), while in France, SNCF Voyageurs operates the LGV Est, a TGV service at an average speed of 279 kph between the Reims area and the Metz–Nancy region.

 Benefits

-By travelling at speeds of up to 300 km/h on dedicated passenger tracks, the planned Alto high-speed rail project would reduce travel times between Toronto and Montreal to approximately three hours.
+By travelling at speeds of up to 320 kph on dedicated passenger tracks, the Alto high-speed rail project would reduce travel times between Toronto and Montreal to approximately three hours.
 This lies in the ideal time range to make rail journeys attractive and to allow for frequent trips.
 Low-cost tickets and frequent service could attract enough passengers for intermediary stations to be built to serve commuters.
-This could expand access to affordable housing in small towns, while trips between the major cities could remain fast by running trains that skip stops.
+This could expand access to affordable housing in small towns, while trips between the major cities could remain fast by running non-stop and express service, in response to market demand.

+Constructing high-speed rail between Toronto and Quebec City is expected to support up to 51,000 construction jobs over ten years and approximately 5,000 jobs once the line is operational.
+Alto has described one-time economic impacts from project spending, including up to $86 billion in value added to GDP and up to $23 billion in tax revenue.
+It has also identified separate benefits for travellers and communities, including time savings, emissions reductions, vehicle cost savings, decongestion, and road safety benefits.

+A 2025 C.D.
+Howe Institute study estimated $15 billion–$27 billion in selected economic benefits over 60 years.
+The study noted that it was not a full cost-benefit analysis and measured selected economic benefits, rather than all project costs and benefits.

+In February 2025, Prime Minister Justin Trudeau stated that the project could boost GDP by up to $35 billion annually.
+In April 2026, Transport Canada stated that the project could enable productivity benefits that could lift Canada's GDP by up to $35 billion, while fare revenues were projected to exceed $100 billion over the first 40 years of full operations.

-Constructing high-speed rail between Toronto and Quebec City is expected to deliver 50,000 jobs over ten years and $15–27 billion in economic benefits over 60 years.
-The rail network's use of electrified track will reduce emissions from car and air trips in the Toronto–Quebec City corridor, helping Canada to meet its climate goals.
+The network's use of electrified track will reduce emissions from car and air trips in the Toronto–Quebec City corridor, helping Canada to meet its climate goals.
 The Government of Canada will require the Cadence consortium to deliver minimum project outcomes, including "producing a significant modal shift to passenger rail; providing barrier-free access to services according to the latest accessibility standards; and improved on-time performance across the Corridor."
+Additionally, the entry of high-speed rail into regional transportation markets typically results in improved on-time flight performance, service quality, and price competition.